L19579/L19_Terminal_TicTacToe/README.md

 # L19_Terminal_TicTacToe

-## Purpose
+## Purpose: Educational

-- Testing Cargo.io submissions, versioning, and documentation.
+Testing Cargo.io submissions, versioning, and documentation.
-- Tests will be written around a game of TicTacToe.
+Tests will be written around a game of TicTacToe.
+See [TODO](#todo).

 ---

 ## Instructions